Burgk Castle

 Burgk Castle (c.
-1403) on the River Saale is a schloss and former castle in the county of Saale-Orla-Kreis in the Thuringian Highlands of Germany which, today, houses a museum that portrays the princely lifestyle of years gone by.
+1403) is a schloss and former castle in the county of Saale-Orla-Kreis in the Thuringian Highlands of Germany, which today houses a museum that portrays the princely lifestyle of years gone by.
 From the time of its construction in the Middle Ages to 1945 it belonged to the House of Reuß.

-The schloss and village of Burgk lie on an exposed site on a rock plateau above the village of Burgkhammer and the eponymous reservoir on a bend in the Saale.
+The schloss and village of Burgk lie on an exposed site on a rock plateau above the village of Burgkhammer and the eponymous reservoir on a bend in the Saale River.
 It is nine kilometres from the A 9 motorway (Berlin–Munich).

 Description

 The well preserved schloss still has the character of a castle, with many medieval details.
 For example, the original palas has survived in entirety, as has the bergfried and both stone bridges that lead to the inner ring and palas.
 Formerly both bridges were drawbridges.
 On the outer bridge, below the Amtshaus ("district office"), a toll tariff board is displayed.
 In 2016, during the opening of a Baroque wall, a medieval parlour or Bohlenstube was found, dating to 1402.

-When, in 1739, the second gatehouse was demolished, a chamber and a dog were found.
+When the second gatehouse was demolished in 1739, a chamber and a dog were found.
 This was probably offered as a sacrifice during construction about 400 years ago and walled alive into the building.
-Today the mummified dog is displayed in the entrance behind a glass window.
+Today the mummified dog is displayed in the castle entrance behind a glass window.